praveek/launch.en/help/launch-reference/administration/user-permissions.md

 ## Permission types

-To work in Launch, there are two user permissions to understand:
+To work in [!DNL Launch], there are two user permissions to understand:

-* **Experience Cloud Permissions:** Found in the Admin Console at the company level, Experience Cloud permissions govern who can control group permissions and group membership for all Experience Cloud products.
+* **Experience Cloud Permissions:** Found in the Admin Console at the company level, [!DNL Experience Cloud] permissions govern who can control group permissions and group membership for all [!DNL Experience Cloud] products.
-* **Launch Permissions:** The permissions for Launch, one of the Experience Cloud products, are found in the Admin Console at the Product Profile level.
-Launch permissions govern which users can actually perform certain actions when logged into Launch.
+* **Launch Permissions:** The permissions for [!DNL Launch], one of the [!DNL Experience Cloud] products, are found in the Admin Console at the Product Profile level. [!DNL Launch] permissions govern which users can actually perform certain actions when logged into [!DNL Launch].

 This article examines these different permissions types in detail.

 ### Experience Cloud permissions {#experience-cloud-permissions}

-This section discusses factors that are important to understand when using Launch.
-See [Administrative Roles in the Enterprise User Guide](https://helpx.adobe.com/au/enterprise/using/admin-roles.html) for a comprehensive view of Experience Cloud permissions.
+This section discusses factors that are important to understand when using [!DNL Launch].
+See [Administrative Roles in the Enterprise User Guide](https://helpx.adobe.com/au/enterprise/using/admin-roles.html) for a comprehensive view of [!DNL Experience Cloud] permissions.

 #### Organization Administrator

 Organization Administrators are often referred to as Org Admins.
 An Org Admin's main function is to assign permissions to other users.
 They do this by creating Product Profiles (or groups) that contain a specific set of rights within a specific product and then assigning users, existing or new, to that Product Profile.

-Enterprise Org Admins do not inherit any rights in Launch.
-They must add themselves to a Product Profile that has Launch rights if they want to do anything in Launch.
+Enterprise Org Admins do not inherit any rights in [!DNL Launch].
+They must add themselves to a Product Profile that has [!DNL Launch] rights if they want to do anything in [!DNL Launch].

 #### Product Administrator

 A Product Administrator (or Product Admin) is similar to an Org Admin, but is narrower in scope.
-A Product Admin only has the permission to modify Product Profiles for a specific Adobe product, rather than all Adobe products the company has access to.
+A Product Admin only has the permission to modify Product Profiles for a specific [!DNL Adobe] product, rather than all [!DNL Adobe] products the company has access to.

 ### Launch permissions

-Within the Experience Cloud, no rights or permissions are assigned to individual users.
+Within the [!DNL Experience Cloud], no rights or permissions are assigned to individual users.
 They are assigned to a Product Profile (see [Experience Cloud Permissions](user-permissions.md#experience-cloud-permissions) above).
 Individual users are then assigned to one or more Product Profile.

-Within a Product Profile, Launch permissions are divided into two categories, property rights and company rights.
+Within a Product Profile, [!DNL Launch] permissions are divided into two categories, property rights and company rights.

 #### Property rights

-Any properties you create in Launch become available in the Admin Console for you to assign permissions.
+Any properties you create in [!DNL Launch] become available in the Admin Console for you to assign permissions.
 If a given Product Profile does not have access to Property A1, users who belong to that profile cannot see or modify any settings within Property A1.

 Assuming that a user belongs to a profile with access to Property A1, what they can do within Property A1 is determined by the rights they have been granted.
 Users with permissions to Property A1, but no assigned rights, have read-only access.

 You can set the following property rights:

 * **Develop:** Grants the ability to create rules and data elements.
 You can also create libraries and build them in existing development environments.
 You can submit a library for approval when ready.
-Most day-to-day tasks in Launch require this right.
+Most day-to-day tasks in [!DNL Launch] require this right.
 * **Approve:** Grants the ability to take a submitted library and build to the staging environment.
 You can also approve a library for publishing once testing has been completed.
 * **Publish:** Grants the ability to publish approved libraries to the production environment.
 * **Manage Extensions:** Grants the abilities to install new extensions to a property, to modify the extension configuration for an already installed extension, and to delete an extension.
 More information on extensions is available [here](../managing-resources/extensions/overview.md).
 This role typically belongs to IT or Marketing, depending on your organization.
 * **Manage Environments:** Grants the ability to create and modify environments.
-Read more about Environments [here](../publishing/environments.md).
+Read more about environments [here](../publishing/environments.md).
 This role typically belongs to the IT group.

 #### Company rights

 Company rights apply to permissions that span multiple properties.
 There are currently two:

-* **Manage Properties:** Grants the ability to create new properties in Launch and to modify the metadata and settings at the property level.
+* **Manage Properties:** Grants the ability to create new properties in [!DNL Launch] and to modify the metadata and settings at the property level.
 You can also delete properties.
 Read more about properties [here](companies-and-properties.md).
 Administrators usually perform this role.
-* **Develop Extensions:** Grants the ability to create and modify extension packages that are owned by the Company including private releases and requests for public release.
+* **Develop Extensions:** Grants the ability to create and modify extension packages that are owned by the company including private releases and requests for public release.

 ### Total user permissions

 An individual user's total permissions are determined by their total membership in different Product Profiles.
 If a user belongs to multiple Product Profiles, the permissions from each profile are added together rather than multiplied.

 For example: Product Profile A grants Henry the Develop right for Property 1.
 Product Profile B grants Henry the Publish right for Property 2.
-Henry can Develop in Property 1 and Publish in Property 2, but he cannot Publish in Property 1 or Develop in Property 2 because he has not been granted explicit rights to do so.
+Henry can Develop in Property 1 and Publish in Property 2, but he cannot publish in Property 1 or Develop in Property 2 because he has not been granted explicit rights to do so.

 ## Rights scenarios {#rights-scenarios}